reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ```

 ## Generate Locals
 For each of the functions, we call `CreateLocalsAndRegisterNets()` on them.
-Which calls `RegisterNets()` As mentioned in the [first post], this basically tries to link input and output pin to a `FBPTerminal`, so that when the function is called, the input and output values can be passed in and out.
+Which calls `RegisterNets()` As mentioned in the [first post], this basically tries to link input and output pin to a `FBPTerminal`, so that when the function is compilee later, the input and output values can be passed from or to a concrete place.

 ```cpp
 if( bGenerateLocals )